CogSciPrag/LLM-distPred-refGames/02-data/refgame/with_quotes/README.md

   * the entire prompt (including the option) is passed to the forward method of the model along with masked labels.
 Specifically, all tokens except for the option tokens are masked with -100.
   * the loss is retrieved from this forward pass.
   * the loss corresponds to the average negative log probability of the non-masked tokens.
 * `mean_scores_generate`: the score was retrieved based on the values returned under "scores" when the HuiggingFace `.generate()` utility is used.
-This is based on the method used for huggingface models by Jenn. **NOTE:** this was only explored for a few base models and for the production task only.
-Some cells contain None values of the scores which indicates that the prediction deviated from <"option"> format.
-The file formatting is intended for visual inspection and also *slightly differs* (ask Polina).
+This is based on the method used for huggingface models by Jenn.
   * here, the prompt *without* the option to be scored was passed as input to .generate().
   * maximally five tokens were generated and the scores of the generated sequence were retrieved.
   * here, no shifting of the logits was applied since only the scores of the completion tokens are available.